UDcide/udcide/README.md

 ![](https://i.imgur.com/TrvdsEr.gif)

-## Getting Start With VScode Extension
+## Getting Started With VScode Extension
 We also provide a VScode extension to use UDcide, download from [Marketplace](https://marketplace.visualstudio.com/items?itemName=Aparna.udcide) and see the usage below.

 - `(Ctrl + Shift + P)` to open command palette -> `UDcide: Android Malware Behavior Deleter` -> Choose an APK file